MichaelCurrin/dev-cheatsheets/cheatsheets/go/commands/install.md

 $ go install github.com/MichaelCurrin/go-project-template
 ```

-Though, you might as well just do this which seems equivalent.
+Though, you might as well just do this, which seems equivalent.

 ```sh
 $ cd go-project-template